Recurrent infections may be a sign of immunodeficiency

 Symptoms of Recurrent Infections

-The primary symptoms of specific antibody deficiency are recurrent ear, sinus, and/or lung infections.
+The primary SAD symptoms are recurrent ear, sinus, and/or lung infections.
+Recurrent infections are:

 - 2 or more severe infections in 1 year that involve persistent fever, poor response to oral antibiotics, and hospitalization/ bed confinement for 1 or more weeks.